bitcoin-s/eclair/docs/PTLC.md

-Also, the launch script creates a utility CLI scrips for each node: `eclair-cli-a`, `eclair-cli-b`. and `eclair-cli-c`
+Also, the launch script creates a utility CLI scrips for each node: `eclair-cli-a`, `eclair-cli-b`, and `eclair-cli-c`